Return to Monkey Island: Music and voice acting

 Composers Michael Land, Peter McConnell, and Clint Bajakian, who already worked on previous installments of the Monkey Island franchise, were hired to compose the game soundtrack.
 In an interview with Adventure Gamers, Dave Grossman pointed out how easy it was to work with musicians who already knew the franchise very well.
 Having them back for the sequel was beneficial because they were already familiar with what was expected of them.
 The rest of the team could simply sit back and watch them create, knowing that they would deliver quality work.

 Dominic Armato, the voice actor for Guybrush Threepwood in the previous games, was signed on to reprise the role and was happy to accept the offer.
 Gilbert met with Armato to have a chat about an unspecified "new game" and the voice actor was baffled when he discovered that the game in question was a Monkey Island game: "We got together, we had coffee, and I think he was very interested in the new game, almost kind of wondering whether maybe he could have a voice part in it.
 And then I told him that it was the new Monkey Island, and he was just floored".

 Alexandra Boyd and Denny Delk returned to voice Elaine and Murray the Talking Skull.
-Earl Boen, the original voice of LeChuck, had retired from acting in 2017 and gave the developers his blessing to recast the role.
+Earl Boen, the original voice of LeChuck, retired from acting in 2017 and gave the developers his blessing to recast the role.
 Jess Harnell provided the new voice.

-Neil Druckmann, co-president of Naughty Dog, has a voice cameo in the game.
+Neil Druckmann, the co-president of Naughty Dog, has a voice cameo.

 Technical design

 The team spent time making Return to Monkey Island enjoyable with a controller without making the experience worse for players who use a mouse, which point-and-click adventure games typically use.
 One of the goals was "not distracting or detracting from what the mouse play is".
 The user interface differs from the clickable verbs or the pop-up action menu of The Curse of Monkey Island (1997).
 When the cursor stops over a screen hotspot, a brief message of what Guybrush is thinking appears, suggesting the action he will take if the player clicks.

-Gilbert revamped the game engine he used for Thimbleweed Park.
-The development of his free game Delores: A Thimbleweed Park Mini-Adventure, released in May 2020, worked as a testbed for the new engine.
-The developers added the ability to do camera zooms, pans, and pulls to draw attention to specific elements, which would have been difficult in the early 1990s.
+Gilbert revamped the game engine he had used for Thimbleweed Park.
+The development of his free game Delores: A Thimbleweed Park Mini-Adventure (2020), worked as a testbed for the new engine.
+The developers added camera zooms, pans, and pulls to draw attention to specific elements, which would have been difficult in the early 1990s.